 While our life as a nonprofit 501(c)3 has provided new opportunities, our mission and programs have remained centered on youth.
 Initially our focus was on the development of youth centers.
 Our mission in the past decade-plus has emphasized outdoor adventure, community service (with a focus on trail-building) and school-based programs.
 (More details on each aspect of our program is found in the "Programs" section of the website.)

-In 2006, NavajoYES moved into its office in T'iis Nazbas, where it has been based since.
-The organization operates under the leadership of Executive Director Tom Riggenbach and a voluntary Board of Directors headed by Ron Barton, MD of Navajo, New Mexico.
+In 2006, NavajoYES moved into its office in T'iis Nazbas, Arizona.
+The organization operates under the leadership of Executive Director Tom Riggenbach and a dedicated Board of Directors headed by S. Rue Nelson of Grand Junction, Colorado.

 The mission of NavajoYES is to promote community wellness, lifelong fitness and youth empowerment on the Navajo Nation.